doriordan/skuber/README.md

 - Optional fluent API for building common Kubernetes resource types
 - Reuse existing `kubeconfig` files (via KUBECONFIG environment variable) for the client configuration without modification
 - No need for explicit configuration when run inside a pod - the client detects its environment and connects automatically to the cluster API server, periodically refreshing the access token used
-- Choice of two client implementations - the most commonly used one uses Pekko under the hood, but there is a swappable alternative that uses Akka instead
+- Choice of client implementations - the most commonly used one uses Pekko under the hood, but there is a swappable alternative that uses Akka instead, and a beta cats-effect/fs2 client for the Typelevel stack
 - Supports Scala 3 and Scala 2
 - (Experimental) Forms a foundation for building Kubernetes operators using [skuber-operator](https://github.com/doriordan/skuber-operator)